 Wood grain headphones and earbuds deliver a natural, organic style.
 Our guide separates the saplings from the redwoods.

 When it comes to wood grain earbuds and headphones, there are a lot of bad apples in the bunch.
-Wooden headphones aren’t cheap to manufacture, and we’ve seen plenty of brands in the last year produce fake wood, plasticky textures, and poor sound quality can ruin an otherwise beautiful aesthetic.
+Wooden headphones aren’t cheap to manufacture, and we’ve seen plenty of brands in the last year produce fake wood, plasticky textures, and poor sound quality.
+That can ruin an otherwise beautiful wood aesthetic.
+Fear not!
 We’ve hand-selected the best in genuine wooden headphones and evaluated each product.
-Looking for something with all the class but a bit more sonic firepower?
-Our roundup of best Bluetooth speakers may have the solution.
-Want more headphones?
-Check out our other best of features: